-A donor helps the recipient in this world by giving him certain aid or some material benefit which is bound to perish in due course.
-But that charity brings the donor nearer to the Grace of Allah, which is ever-lasting, and which will benefit him on the Day of Judgment.
-Thus the recipient of charity helps the donor in a far better way than the aid which he receives from the donor.
+A donor helps the recipient in his world by giving him certain aid or some natural benefit, which is bound to perish in due course.
+But that charity brings the donor nearer to the Grace of Allah which is everlasting, and which will benefit him on the Day of Judgment.
+Thus, he recipient of charity helps the donor in a far better way than the aid which he receives from donor.